 Your investment portfolio performed well, so why is your retirement the ideal time to take another look at it?
 Since you won't be generating new income from work, you will need to rely on your investments to see you through.
 That means you want to invest in generally more conservative investment products.
 But beware of being too conservative in retirement.
 Over what could be a 30+ year retirement, inflation could be a significant risk.
 Allocating too much of your portfolio to CDs or bonds could result in losing purchasing power over time.

 From social media posts to advertisements and news outlets, we're often bombarded by news that could affect our investment decisions.
 After absorbing information day in and day out, it's nearly impossible not to let it affect your decisions about money.
 If there's something scary on the news, should you drain your portfolio and stuff it under the mattress?
 Do you need to look at rebalancing assets amidst this market volatility?
 Working with a financial advisor that specializes in retirement income planning can bring an objective, scientific and education-based perspective to the question of what to do with your assets.

 Mistake #6 - Refusing to Downsize or Manage Housing Costs

 This goes hand-in-hand with wanting to maintain the same lifestyle after retirement.
-Retirement might be the perfect time to sell your larger home and move into something smaller and more manageable.
+Retirement might be the perfect time to sell your larger home and move into something smaller and more manageable (read our article on factors to consider in using your home to help fund retirement).
 Perhaps even an apartment or condo.
 Not only will it relieve you of a costly mortgage and home maintenance, but any extra equity in your home could provide a cushion of cash for you that could cover additional living expenses or future long-term healthcare costs.
 This doesn't mean that selling your home is a necessity.
 There could be any number of reasons to stay in your home, both financially and emotionally.
 Just be sure your housing costs are reasonable based on your retirement income and won't put stress on your finances now or in the future.